Validation of Matching: Abstract

 \section{Abstract}

-Network reconciliation is the problem of identifying nodes in separate networks that represent the same entity, for example matching nodes across social networks that correspond to the same user.
-We introduce a technique to compute probably approximately correct (PAC) bounds on precision and recall for network reconciliation algorithms.
+We introduce a technique to compute probably approximately correct (PAC) bounds on precision and recall for matching algorithms.
 The bounds require some verified matches, but those matches may be used to develop the algorithms.
-The bounds do not require knowledge of the network generation process, and they can supply confidence levels for individual matches.
+The bounds can be applied to network reconciliation or entity resolution algorithms, which identify nodes in different networks or values in a data set that correspond to the same entity.
+For network reconciliation, the bounds do not require knowledge of the network generation process.